-The North Dakota Student Association is led by a team composed of six executives.
+The North Dakota Student Association is led by a team composed of seven executives.
 The President, three Vice Presidents and Council Chief are elected directly by the General Assembly during the April meeting each year.
 The Chief Administrator is appointed by the NDSA President and confirmed by the General Assembly.
-Each member of the Executive Team completed a Gallup Strengths Assessment to support the team’s development as a cohesive and productive unit, the details of which are included below.

 CAMBREE W. SMITH